BDC Hamburger Icon

 Open row

-When it comes to digital marketing, it’s hard to beat the power of email to connect with customers and gain significant value from your marketing dollars.
+When it comes to marketing, it’s hard to beat the power of email to connect with customers and boost your digital marketing return on investment.
 However, customer and prospect emails require careful thought and planning.
-Your recipients don’t want rude, tone-deaf or inconsiderate emails and won’t hesitate to hit the unsubscribe button.
+Your recipients don’t want rude, tone-deaf or poorly timed emails and won’t hesitate to hit the unsubscribe button.

 To ensure your email subscribers stay attuned to your messages, you need proper email etiquette that shows how much you value your customers’ preferences, time and attention.